 2. Yellowstone cabins

 Staying in a log cabin, you still get a shower and a kitchen but are usually closer to the hiking and scenery.
 Plus, the cool thing about log cabins is that you can either stay in a very basic one or stay in a luxury cabin.
-Some options include:
+Some of the best Yellowstone park cabins for rent include:

-- Lake Lodge Cabins – Located in a nice area on the lake with three room types (Western Cabins, Frontier Cabins, and Pioneer Cabins).
+- Lake Lodge Cabins – Located in a great area by the Yellowstone lake, these cabins offer three room types (Western Cabins, Frontier Cabins, and Pioneer Cabins).
+There are nature trails on the property with excellent views of the lake and mountains.
+The starting price to rent a cabin is $320.

 - Closer to nature and scenery